-- User management for the Fuse Console is handled by OpenShift. - Role-based access control (for users accessing the Fuse Console after it is deployed) is not yet available for Fuse on OpenShift 3.11.
+- The cluster mode template is only available, by default, on the latest version of the OpenShift Container Platform.
+It is not provided with the OpenShift Online default catalog. - The Fuse Console templates configure end-to-end encryption by default so that your Fuse Console requests are secured end-to-end, from the browser to the incluster services. - User management for the Fuse Console is handled by OpenShift. - Role-based access control (for users accessing the Fuse Console after it is deployed) is not yet available for Fuse on OpenShift.

-Section 1.3.1, "Deploying the Fuse Console on OpenShift 3.11"
+Section 1.3.1, "Deploying the Fuse Console from the OpenShift 3.11 Console"